 "The more we learn, the more the field of chronic pain treatment recognizes the critical contribution of psychologists," said Jensen.
 "This may be due to the fact that psychologists' expertise about the brain, behavior and their interaction is at the heart of both the problem of and the solution to chronic pain."

+Chronic pain is also among health concerns featured in APA's new Center for Psychology and Health briefing series.
 "The series draws upon scientific research to demonstrate psychology's essential role in primary and integrated health care," said APA CEO Norman B. Anderson, PhD, director of the center and editor of American Psychologist.
 "In addition to providing behavioral assessments and treatment that give people skills to manage chronic conditions, psychologists can conduct assessments that differentiate normal processes from illness and address medication side effects, adjustment reactions or combinations of these."